 Find Element Example

-In this sample we will use RPA Express to open Wikipedia, search for RPA, and open the page referred to Robotic Process Automation.
+In this sample we will use Express Edition to open Wikipedia, search for RPA, and open the page referred to Robotic Process Automation.

 Open the website.